netryno/Speech-to-chatgpt/README.md

 ## Speech to chatgpt (FrontEnd)

-Custom project to consume X project service, Send audio prompt, which is processed in chagpt and the response is added to the player.
+Custom project to consume "Speech to chatgpt (BackEnd)" project service, Send audio prompt, which is processed in chagpt and the response is added to the player.

 ## Build Setup